 From the table below, we can see that in June 2019, 1830 videos using music from the Hit Songs Group DBA catalog (not the video views for each video, but the number of the actual total of videos using one or more songs) have generated just over $56.
 In June 2018, 1088 videos using songs from the catalog have made a bit more than $7.3.

-Based on the above, TikTok royalties were close to $0.0067 per view in 2018, and $0.030 per view in June 2019.
-Based on these figures, 100,000 views would generate approximately $3000 in revenue.
+Based on the above figures, TikTok royalties were close to $0.0067 per video using your music in 2018 and moved to $0.030 per video in June 2019.
+Based on these figures, ten thousand uses of this music would generate approximately $300.

-There are no distinct differences between distributors when it comes to getting the ‘best’ distribution to TikTok.
-Keep in mind that TikTok pays bi-yearly (or yearly) depending on the music catalog size of the label or artist.
-Because of this, in certain situations, labels agree to do a ‘buyout blanket license” with streaming platforms.
-When this happens, the label (or the artist) grants access to a bundle of songs, with a payment up front to distribute it.
+TikTok tends to pay bi-annually (or yearly) depending on the music catalog size of the record label or artist.
+Because of this, in certain situations, labels agree to do a ‘buyout blanket license” with streaming services (including TikTok), where the label (or sometimes the artists) grants access to a bundle of songs, with a payment upfront to distribute however they see fit.

 We think that TikTok is perfect for artists that have a 360-degree presence, and consider themselves both content creators and influencers.
 As mentioned earlier, a large portion of TikTok’s audience is young.
 This makes the community receptive to songs with a strong social impact, and catchy tunes suitable for challenges where users can engage in duets.

-TikTok is also one of few apps that allows crossing to share its videos on any social media platforms alongside SMS, Whatsapp, and Email.
+TikTok is also one of few apps that allows crossing to share its videos on any social media platforms alongside SMS, Whatsapp, and email.
 If you’re looking to get signed to major labels, remember that they are currently signing artists with songs performing well on TikTok.

 Lastly, TikTok reminds artists the importance of ensuring their content is protected and ‘stamped’ with your logo or artist name.
 Several unauthorised websites allow conversion of TikTok videos into mp3s, and some of the most popular videos on TikTok have the “Save Video” option enabled.
 This allows users to save their favourite videos and featured songs on their smartphones.